Voyageurs: Marriage

 Since most voyageurs began their careers in their early 20s, the majority of them were not married while they were working.
 Those who did marry continued to work while leaving their family behind in Montreal.
 Few voyageurs are recorded as having married later in their lives in New France.
 There are a variety of explanations possible for this (including the higher than normal death rates for voyageurs and the opportunity to marry native and Métis women at the rendezvous through local custom weddings).
 However, it is likely that many voyageurs left for Mississippi or settled in the Canadian West.

 Francophone communities across Canada

-As French-Canadian voyageurs engaged and brought the fur-trade West, they established multiple settlements in the North-West Territories (NWT: Alberta, Saskatchewan, Manitoba, British Columbia, and Yukon).
+As French-Canadian voyageurs engaged and brought the fur-trade West, they established multiple settlements in the North-West Territories, Alberta, Saskatchewan, Manitoba, British Columbia, and Yukon.
 These French/Francophone settlements and communities still exist and thrive today.
 The Métis Nation (Indigenous/Michif), Franco-Manitobans, Fransaskois, Franco-Albertans, Franco-Columbians, Franco-Ténois and Franco-Yukonais all have origins heavily linked to voyageurs.
 Franco-Manitobans celebrate their history and heritage with the Festival du Voyageur, and Franco-Albertans celebrate with the Festival du Canoe Volant.
 Additionally, French and Francophone communities across Canada wear the ceinture fléchée as part of their traditional clothing and cultures.
 The ceinture fléchée or "arrowed sash" was an important part of the voyageur uniform.